funny-bytes/continuous-streams/README.md

 * `waitAfterEmpty` - Delay in milliseconds if there is (temporarily) no data available.
 Default is `5000`.
 * `waitAfterLow` - Delay in milliseconds if there is (temporarily) less data available than chunk size.
 Default is `1000`.
 * `waitAfterError` - Delay in milliseconds if there is a (temporary) reading problem.
 Default is `10000`.
+* `autoStop` - The intention of this package was to provide easy streaming without stopping the stream when the source is (temporarily) empty.
+But sometimes, however, this is exactly what you want.
+Default is `false`.
+Set to `true` to automatically and gracefully stop streaming when `readData()` returns no data or less than requested.

 #### Methods